 If you appreciate a good sunset then consider Cala Comte the next time you are on Ibiza.

-If you think Cafe Mambo is the place in San Antonio then consider driving out further west.
+If you think Cafe Mambo is the place in San Antonio then consider driving further west.
 Here the sun sets behind a scattering of small islands.
-The beach there is in superb condition and the facilities are good at the beach bar, although a little expensive.
-This photograph was taken on the approach to the cove with just one of several islands which you can see from the beach.
+The beach there is in superb condition and the facilities at the beach bar are excellent, albeit expensive.
+This photograph was taken on the approach to the cove with just one of several islands, which you can see from the beach.

 Compared with the sunset hotspot of San Antonio, this small cove is out in the sticks and has a different feel.
 It nevertheless attracts many visitors at dusk.
-With a relatively small car park with its rough terrain, you’re as well parking on the road and walking down.
-This will serve you well, especially if you’re in a hurry to get away quickly after this daily spectacle.
+With a relatively small car park with its rough terrain, you’re better parking on the road and walking.
+This will serve you well, especially if you’re in a hurry to get away quickly after the daily spectacle.